RAF Harwell

-Royal Air Force Harwell or more simply RAF Harwell is a former Royal Air Force station near the village of Harwell, located 4.8 mi south east of Wantage, Oxfordshire and 17 mi north west of Reading, Berkshire, England.
+Royal Air Force Harwell or more simply RAF Harwell was a Royal Air Force station in what was then Berkshire, England, approximately 4.8 mi south-east of Wantage and 17 mi north-west of Reading.
+Although named after the nearby village of Harwell, most of the airfield lay within the parish of Chilton, with about a third in East Hendred and the smallest portion in Harwell.